erawn/Quickpose/README.md

 If you're interested in this project and want to learn more, shoot me an email at erawn@berkeley.edu.
 Otherwise, stay tuned for an official release (hopefully this fall!)

-This project relies on the amazing work in Tldraw - please consider becoming a sponsor of Steve's work(https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).
+This project relies on the amazing work in Tldraw - please consider becoming a sponsor of Steve's(https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).